 Two years later, all of the Ute had been removed to reservation lands in Utah and Colorado.

 Today, the Utes have diversified to include a number of different income sources for the reservations including farming, ranching, oil, gambling, and tourism.
-Each reservation operates its own government which continues to promote their heritage.
+Each reservation operates its own government which continues to promote its heritage.